propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 }
 ```

 If validation failed, `preSave()` returns false and the saving operation stops.
 No error is raised but the `save()` method of your ActiveRecord returns the integer `0`, because no object was affected.
-So, we can check the returned value of `save()` method to see what was happened and to get any error messages:
+So, we can check the returned value of the `save()` method to see what has happened and to get any error messages:

 ```php
 <?php